lancewliang/ArchetypeTrader/README.md

 A PyTorch implementation of the three-phase reinforcement learning framework for cryptocurrency trading, based on the paper submitted to **AAAI 2026**.
 The system discovers reusable trading archetypes from historical data via dynamic programming and vector quantization, then deploys them through hierarchical RL agents for real-time trading.

+> ⚠️ **Disclaimer:** This codebase has NOT been validated with real trading data yet.
+Correctness of the implementation cannot be guaranteed at this stage.
+Please stay tuned for updates.

 > **Paper:** *ArchetypeTrader: Reinforcement Learning for Selecting and Refining Learnable Strategic Archetypes in Quantitative Trading* [[PDF]](AAAI26_ArchetypeTrader.pdf)
 > Chuqiao Zong, Molei Qin, Haochong Xia, Bo An — Nanyang Technological University, Singapore
 >